LibreTactile/.github/docs/faq.md

 Here are some of the most important implications of the CERN-OHL-`P`:

 1. You can make and distribute the hardware described in the design files (see notices to include in #5).
-1. You can take the design, relicense it and use it without any obligation to distribute the sources.
-If you relicense the project, you should include a copy of the license text (<project_repo>/docs/hw-license/cern-ohl-p-v2.md) (see notices to include in #5).
+2. You can take the design, relicense it and use it without any obligation to distribute the sources.
+If you relicense the project, you should include a copy of the license text (/docs/hw-license/cern-ohl-p-v2.md) (see notices to include in #5).
-1. You can copy, distribute, or modify the design files.
-When sharing the hardware design source files, the **license text** (/docs/hw-license/cern-ohl-p-v2.md), **license use guide** (<project_repo>/docs/hw-license/hw-license-howto.pdf) and the **change log** (<project_repo>/docs/changes.md) should be included (see notices to include in #5).
+3. You can copy, distribute, or modify the design files.
+When sharing the hardware design source files, the [license text](/docs/hw-license/cern-ohl-p-v2.md), [license use guide](/docs/hw-license/hw-license-howto.pdf) and the **change log** (<project_repo>/docs/changes.md) should be included (see notices to include in #5).
-1. If you make modifications to the design, these should be described in the **change log** (<project_repo>/docs/changes.md).
+4. If you make modifications to the design, these should be described in the **change log** (<project_repo>/docs/changes.md).
-1. The copyright and trademark notices, references to the CERN-OHL-P v2, and disclaimer of warranties:
+5. The copyright and trademark notices, references to the CERN-OHL-P v2, and disclaimer of warranties:
    1. Should be kept intact if you don't make any changes to the design.
    2. Should be updated as applicable if you make any changes to the design.
    <!--   3.
 Must be included with the hardware you make and distribute from the source files in the project. -->
-1. The design files or hardware is provided 'as is' without any warranty.
+6. The design files or hardware is provided 'as is' without any warranty.
 The licensor(s) have no liability for damages related to the project.

-1. Anyone litigating for patent infringement would lose the rights granted by the license.
+7. Anyone litigating for patent infringement would lose the rights granted by the license.

-1. If it comes to our attention that you have infringed the terms of the license, we might notify you.
+8. If it comes to our attention that you have infringed the terms of the license, we might notify you.
 You have a grace period of 30 days after receiving the notification to come into compliance, which is especially helpful if you infringed the license terms inadvertently.

 > _Disclaimer_: Although we try our best to share appropriate information, we cannot provide legal advice.
 If you notice something wrong or inconsistent, please [get in touch](/profile/README.md#get-in-touch).